nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

   ![img_4_msk.png](img_4_msk.png)

- - Add the extra volume for Aerospike storage
+ - Add the extra volume for the Aerospike data storage layer

    - Simple EBS volume is all that is required for now